 We are responsible for managing the delivery of the programme including recruitment, organisation of training and acting as the central point of contact for Partner and Lead schools on the programme.
 We work alongside a team of seven expert behaviour advisers appointed by the Department for Education who are responsible for developing and delivering specialist training, headed by lead adviser Tom Bennett.

 Apply to join the Behaviour Hubs programme

-Partner school and MAT applications are currently being accepted for a summer term start in April 2022.
-Availability on the April cohort is limited so we recommend schools apply as soon as possible to secure their place.
+Partner school and MAT applications are currently being accepted for either a January or April 2023 start.
+Availability on both cohorts is limited so we recommend schools apply as soon as possible to secure their place.